mosip/mosip-sdk/secure-biometric-interface-integrator/README.md

 ### In React

-For running our library in react, first of all build the secure-biometric-device library and bundle up as a pakcage
+For running our library in react, first of all build the secure-biometric-interface-integrator library and bundle up as a pakcage

 ```bash
 npm run package